wolfscott/heroku-vuecli-buildpack-notes/README.md

 #### Some notes

+- We are seeking to publish in "production" mode.

+- The build defaults to \dist folder, which should be a self-contained "bundle" (not really a bundle but that folder should be able to be easily copied and the dropped into a static site and served)

-- The VueJS CLI application builds to a static site.
+- The VueJS CLI application, production build, builds to a static site.
 Thus, no dev-dependencice should be flagged as "missing" when launching the app.

 - Some have mentioned that after deployment that the @vue/cli-service package is not found.
 I've seen many recommendations, but remember that this package is a development-environment (dev dependency) so if this is being required, you are not serving your new app from the /dist folder, which is a pre-built static resource.